IntelAI/oneAPI-samples/intel-extension-for-pytorch/Distributed/README.md

         ![Step-3](./assets/Installed_operators.png)
     - Click on the "RedHat OpenShift AI" operator and go to the tab named "Data Science Cluster"(DSC).
 Refer to the screenshot below.
         ![Step-4](./assets/DSC.png)
-    - Click on `default-dsc` from the DSC page (refer to above image), which will take you the resource page.
+    - Click on `default-dsc` from the DSC page (refer to above image), which will take you to the resource page.
 Now click on the "YAML" tab to edit the definition of the resource.

     - Scroll down to `spec.components.codeflare` and edit the value for the key `managementState` to `Managed`.
 Do the same for `spec.components.ray`.
 Now save the YAML and wait for the KubeRay and CodeFlare operators to be initialized.
 You should be able to see pods for codeflare and kuberay running in the `redhat-ods-applications` project.